ziaulalam1/sales-revenue-optimization/README.md

 - Replaced empty cells with `NULL`
 - Cleaned files: `customers.csv`, `orders.csv`, `staffs.csv`
 - Checked for missing and duplicate values in all data files.
+The cleaned and raw datasets can be found in the "Data" and "Cleaned Data" folders respectively
 ---

 ## **SQL Workflow Summary**